mzettwitz/tado-automate-web/README.md

 * Portforwarding in your router
 * Ports in your docker host are available and not blocked by another application (e.g. pihole)
 * [Automate](https://llamalab.com/automate/) installed on your Android phone
+* Open window detection and geofencing activated in Tado

 > Note, you do not need to use duckdns and expose your container at all.
 You can also use it in your local network only.